TylerMoua/LogisimDDF/README.md

 		LED:
 			An LED is a circuit element that has no output.
 It has a state “on” or “off” that depends on its input.

+		Toast:
+			A toast provides simple feedback about an operation in a small popup.
+It only fills the amount of space required for the message and the current activity remains visible and interactive.
+Toasts automatically disappear after a timeout.